Rudy Lai

 1 updates

-GM deployed predictive AI tools for resiliency, including supply chain real-time event monitoring and supply chain mapping to mitigate disruptions.
+GM employed predictive AI tools including supply chain mapping and real-time event monitoring to boost supply chain resiliency.

 2024 Q2